GammaTauAI/opentau/final_report.md

 The flow of information using the protocol is described in **Figure 1**.
 The server needs to be designed with concurrent requests in mind as the `tree` strategy queries each node of the current level of the tree in parallel.
-Our TypeScript and Python language servers implement such protocol.
+Our TypeScript language server implement such protocol.

 ![Diagram of information flow using our protocol.
 The numbers in red represent the step.](./assets/pipeline.png){ width=400px }